Lamium amplexicaule aka Henbit Deadnettle

 Henbit Deadnettle, Henbit Dead Nettle, Henbit

-How to care for Henbit Deadnettle
+How difficult is it to take care of Henbit Deadnettle

 With its straightforward care requirements, Henbit Deadnettle is a hassle-free plant that anyone can enjoy.